daviddetorres/jscumm/docs/Configuration_files.md

 - total_number_flags: It is used to calculate the % of the game completed while saving a game.
 - text_images: If the first line of a ntxt command matches any of this entries, it will show the image configured.

-:bulb: PRO-TIP: You can use the text_image field to configure different images, for example:
+:sunglasses: PRO-TIP: You can use the text_image field to configure different images, for example:
 ```
 ...
 "David:":"./chapter/characters/david.jpg",